Thomas Fattorini Ltd: Medallist

+Thomas Fattorini Ltd played a pivotal role in the design and manufacture of Orders, Medals and Decorations for the key Ministries of the United Arab Emirates (Defence, Interior and Foreign Affairs) from the early 1980s through to the mid 2020s.

 Vitreous enamelling

 It was in Birmingham where the company learned and developed its vitreous enamel skills.
 The company is known for its design and manufacture of livery and civic insignia which often uses the colourful enamel for the correct interpretation of Heraldry.
 The more typical items would be for livery jewels, civic chains of office, past officers pendants and badges.
 Enamels were also used decoratively on maces, medals, ceremonial swords and civic silverware.